What makes a good opener?

 # Word Entropy (bits)

-These scores are computed against the full 2,315 NYT answer list using LexiLab's Wordle Solver engine.
-A perfect guesser with no prior information could expect to narrow 2,315 answers down to a single candidate in about log₂(2315) ≈ 11.2 bits of information.
+These scores are computed against the known answer pool using LexiLab's Wordle Solver engine – see The answer list below for what that means in practice.
+A perfect guesser with no prior information could expect to narrow the full answer pool down to a single candidate in about log₂(2350) ≈ 11.2 bits of information.
 Each guess at ~5.9 bits gets you more than halfway there in a single move.
-Words marked probe are valid Wordle guesses but are not in the NYT answer list – they can never be the day's solution.
+Words marked probe are archaic, obscure, or otherwise unlikely to be chosen as NYT answers – they appear in the guessable list but are not known to be part of the answer pool.

 The awkward truth: the best opener is a word you've probably never heard of

 TARSE.
 You may not know it.
-It is an archaic or technical term for the tarsus (the ankle bones), and while it is valid in the Wordle guessable word list, it is not in the NYT answer list and can never be the day's solution.
-The same goes for TIARE (a Pacific island flower), SOARE (an archaic word for a young hawk), ROATE, RAILE, REAST, and SALET – none of them are possible answers.
+It is an archaic term for the tarsus (the ankle bones), and while it is valid in the Wordle guessable list, it has never appeared as a NYT answer and is unlikely ever to.
+The same goes for TIARE (a Pacific island flower), SOARE (an archaic word for a young hawk), ROATE, RAILE, REAST, and SALET – obscure enough that NYT's editors would almost certainly never choose them.
 They score well precisely because of their letter combinations – specifically the way T, R, S, A, E, I, O appear together – but no one is going to put ROATE in their Wordle tweet.

 This is the fundamental tension in optimal Wordle strategy: the theoretically best openers are obscure words almost nobody knows, while the words people actually like to play (CRANE, ADIEU, AUDIO) score significantly lower.